Where to Stay in Austin, Texas First time: 9 Best Areas

 Other places of interest are the Willie Nelson statue, Harry Ransom Center, Austin City Hall, Paramount Theatre, and the Frost Bank Tower which the 33 stories at a height of 515 feet building in a prime location on Congress Avenue.

 Downtown is also within walking distance to the Lady Bird Lake and Zilker Park Boat Rentals which are great places for outdoor enthusiasts, boating, and kayaking.
-The Congress Avenue bridge attracts many visitors from March to October to do bats watching.

 On every Saturday morning, you will find the SFC Farmers’ Market Downtown by the Sustainable Food Center, with lots of fresh produce, local vendors, and live music.